GME Expansion a Top Priority for Texas Medical Specialty Societies

 It's Academic is for physicians in academic settings.
-For more information about TMA’s efforts on behalf of medical education and academic physicians, visit the TMA Council on Medical Education’s Subcommittee for Academic Physicians page on the TMA website.
+For more information about TMA’s efforts on behalf of medical education and academic physicians, visit the TMA Council on Medical Education’s Subcommittee for Academic Physicians page and Advocacy page on the TMA website.

 Please share with your colleagues who are not TMA members and ask them to join.